Coble creep

-Coble creep, a form of diffusion creep, is a mechanism for deformation of crystalline solids.
+In materials science, Coble creep, a form of diffusion creep, is a mechanism for deformation of crystalline solids.
 Contrasted with other diffusional creep mechanisms, Coble creep is similar to Nabarro–Herring creep in that it is dominant at lower stress levels and higher temperatures than creep mechanisms utilizing dislocation glide.
 Coble creep occurs through the diffusion of atoms in a material along grain boundaries.
 This mechanism is observed in polycrystals or along the surface in a single crystal, which produces a net flow of material and a sliding of the grain boundaries.

-Robert L. Coble first reported his theory of how materials creep across grain boundaries and at high temperatures in alumina.
+It was introduced by American materials scientist Robert L. Coble in 1962.
+Coble first reported his theory of how materials creep across grain boundaries and at high temperatures in alumina.
 Here he famously noticed a different creep mechanism that was more dependent on the size of the grain.